thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ```

 Hm, not a lot going on here either.
-Once we've converted `ir` we build our output and return it.
+Once we've converted `ir` we build our output and return it immediately.

-I was expecting worse, our changes were really localized to `Fun`.
+I was expecting worse.
+Our biggest changes are really localized to `Fun`.
 Now seems like a prime opportunity to talk about what we didn't do!
 Our closure conversion makes some simplifying assumptions.
 The largest of which is that each of our closures takes a single parameter.